nottoseethesun/x-server-web/README.md

 ## Getting Started

 Follow the Install, Build, and Run steps below, in that order.
-Optionally, check the JavaScript console for output.
+Optionally, check the JavaScript console on the web browser for output, after `make run`.

 ## Install